 Software quality assurance tools

 There are various QA tools that help in software quality assurance.
 There are different QA tools required for the different purposes.
-For comprehensive software quality assurance, you will require the following category of QA tools.
+For comprehensive software quality assurance, you will require the following category of QA tools also known as QA software.

 - Release Management